5.6.8.1 General Principles – Assessing Manner of Manufacture

 • methods of applying herbicides; and

-• applications of computer technology.
+• certain applications of computer technology.

 Where it is apparent that the substance of the invention lies in a new class of subject matter that is outside the established categories of patent eligible inventions, examiners should discuss the matter with their supervising examiner and Oppositions to determine the approach to be taken.